ahamedmareerlive/A-Comparative-Review-of-AI-Powered-Cloud-Platforms-AWS-Azure-and-GCP-Unpublished-review-paper-/README.md

 ### **Review Paper**

-This repository hosts a systematic review paper that provides a detailed comparison of AI-powered cloud services from the three leading providers: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+This is a systematic review paper (Unpuplished) that provides a detailed comparison of AI-powered cloud services from the three leading providers: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 ## Overview